OPERATION OF THE ASTROLABE

 right way round.

-The alidade points to the Sun's altitude on the rim of the mater.
+The alidade points to the Sun's altitude on the mater.

-This is only because this model of astrolabe has a scale divided into
+This only because this particular model has a scale divided into

 Find the equation of time for a given date